Karltommy/MABEV/README.md

 ## Highlights
 -  Motion-aware delta query module to enhance dynamic object perception
--  Improved mAP on NuScenes
+-  Improved NDS and mAP on NuScenes
 -  Compatible with BEVFormer and MMDetection3D framework

 ##  Overview